timescale/pgai/docs/self-hosted-getting-started.md

 # Quick Start: Run a self-hosted database instance with automatic vectorization

-If you want to see how it works, follow these steps to setup a self-hosted database instance with automatic embedding vectorization:
+If you want to see how it works, follow these steps to setup a self-hosted database instance with automatic embedding vectorization.
+If you get stuck anywhere check out the [troubleshooting section](#troubleshooting) at the bottom or reach out on [Discord](https://discord.gg/KRdHVXAmkp).

 ## Pre-requisites
 - Docker installed on your machine